shapesmusic/Shapes-Basics-Draft/world/06-bass-notes.md

   - Counting Stars, One Republic (4 notes)
   - New order
   - El Perdedor Enrique Iglesias (2 sections with a connecting section--really good)

+## Notes

+- Look at Lesson 8 Notation alongside this one.
+They're related.